-“But that’s my new one, Emma,” I heard my daughter whine from the next room.
+“But…that’s my new one, Emma,” I heard my daughter whine from the next room.
 My ears perked up to the conversation between my youngest daughter and her friend.
 I listened as Emma convinced her to give up her brand new doll, promising to return it “someday.”
-If my daughter didn’t agree, Emma would leave, she said.
+If she didn’t agree, Emma said she was going to leave.
 My daughter gave in.

 I thought, “How can she say yes to that?”
 But I wasn’t surprised.
 My 7-year-old is a peacemaker; she’ll do whatever it takes to make people happy, even if it means being a pushover.
 And so, I began to look for ways to talk to her, in words she could understand, about how to not be a pushover.
-Here are 5 steps that will teach your child to stand up for herself (they work for adults too).
+Here are 5 steps to help give your peacemaker a voice (and they work for adults too!).

 1. Start with questions.

-One on one, ask your child some questions to get the conversation going: “Why did Emma take your new doll home?”
+When you are alone, ask your child some questions to get the conversation going, like: “Why did Emma take your new doll home?”
 “How did you feel about that?”
 Be careful not to speak in an angry or disappointed tone of voice or she might feel like she did something wrong.
 Remember, your child does not really understand what happened.